klusta-team/spikedetekt/README.md

 2) Parameters to adjust
 ----------------------------
-Create a file called outputfoldernameparams.py where outputfoldernameparams is the name of your desired output folder in your local directory.
-It should have the same form as the defaultparameters.py file in /spikedetekt/spikedetket/.
+Create a file called outputfoldernameparams.params where outputfoldernameparams is the name of your desired output folder in your local directory.
+It should have the same form as the defaultparameters.py file in /spikedetekt/spikedetekt/.
 It should contain the following minimal information:

     DTYPE = "i2" # ">i2" (> means big-endian), "i4", "f2"